openvinotoolkit/nncf/nncf/experimental/torch/sparsify_activations/ActivationSparsity.md

 $$

 `sparsify_activations` automates the process of identifying the pruning thresholds based on user-specified layers, target sparsities and input dataset.

+> Note: This feature is **experimental** and intended solely for evaluation of sparsity-task performance.
+While activation sparsity can improve inference efficiency of LLM decoding phase [Liu et al., 2023](https://arxiv.org/abs/2310.17157), it neccessitates optimized runtime kernels, which are in development.

 #### Example Usage